Save WordPress email attachments

 How to Save WordPress Email Attachments [The EASY Way]

 Keeping a copy of every file attachment makes it easy to archive or check the files your site’s sending out.
+In this article, I’ll show you how to save WordPress email attachments easily.

-Save Your WordPress Email Attachments Now
+Save Your WordPress Email Attachments Now! 🙂

 How Do I Send an Attachment in WordPress?

-For more information, check out our dedicated post: How To Send An Email With Attachments in WordPress.
+For more information, check out our dedicated post: How to Send An Email With Attachments in WordPress.

 How to Save WordPress Email Attachments

-1. Install the WP Mail SMTP Plugin
+Step 1: Install the WP Mail SMTP Plugin

 WP Mail SMTP is the best email plugin for WordPress.
 It lets you send emails through an external email service to make sure they don’t get filed as spam.